workattech/mock-machine-coding-3/docs/problem-statement.md

 - SHOW should print all the boards with all the lists inside them and all the cards inside all the lists (including all the attributes)
 - SHOW <BOARD/LIST> should print that specific entity and everything inside it (including all the attributes)
 - SHOW CARD should print all the attributes of the card
-- You can use any format to print these
+- You can use any format to print these.
+Printing in json is not compulsory.

 ## Sample Input
 ```